 The Land of Unicorns is in big trouble: days of rain has sapped the unicorns' magic, which can only be replenished by the golden sun, magnificent rainbows, and the sparkle of believing.
 Fortunately, Uni has always, always, always believed that little girls are real.
 Maybe if she can finally meet that little girl she's been imagining, she won't just make a friend: she'll also save the day!
 This sequel to Uni the Unicorn will delight Uni's fans -- and you can even pick them up a Uni the Unicorn plush as their own special friend.

 Doctors told Temple Grandin's mother that she'd never speak, let alone have a productive life.
 But her mother refused to believe it: she saw potential in her observant and creative child.
 As Temple grew, she learned to articulate how her mind worked: her astounding visual memory allowed her to draw whole blueprints from just one tour through a facility, and her empathy with animals helped her design spaces that helped them stay calm.
 Today, she is a powerful voice in science, advocating for autistic people like herself.
-This picture book biography told in rhyming text is an inspiring introduction to an important figure in scientific history.
+This picture book biography told in rhyming text, the first book in the Amazing Scientists series, is an inspiring introduction to an important figure in scientific history.

 When Sacagawea left with Lewis and Clark on their mission to explore the West, nobody thought a woman, particularly a Native American woman, could contribute much.
 But as a translator, Sacagawea was able to help the expedition communicate with the tribes they met on their travels, and as a guide, she ensured they found their way.
 Her quick thinking even saved critical supplies that got washed off their canoes — while the men on the expedition were busy panicking.
 This new entry in the Ordinary People Change the World biography series is an excellent way to introduce kids to this literal trailblazer.